-2.4 LEADERSHIP AND SERVICE
+3.4 LEADERSHIP AND SERVICE

-- A major contribution to servicing the operations of the area of Jazz and Improvisation within the MCM - Attendance at MCM and/or Faculty meetings and/or membership of a number of committees - Participation in program planning and delivery within budget and in alignment with the MCM and Faculty of VCA & MCM's Vision, Purpose and Strategic Business Plans - Occupational Health and Safety (OH&S) responsibilities as outlined in section 4.
+- A major contribution to the area of the performance studies within the MCM - Attendance at MCM and/or Faculty meetings and/or membership of a number of committees - Participation in program planning and delivery within budget and in alignment with the MCM and Faculty of VCA & MCM's Vision, Purpose and Strategic Business Plans - Occupational Health and Safety (OH&S) and Environmental Health and Safety (EH&S) responsibilities as outlined in section 5.

-3. Equal Opportunity, Diversity and Inclusion
+4. Equal Opportunity, Diversity and Inclusion